vaib-dev/Courses/11-linkedin/3-recommendation.md

 1. “Hi[NAME].
 I’m working on improving my LinkedIn profile and one of my goals is to get a couple of recommendations from colleagues that know my work well.
 Would you be able to write me a LinkedIn recommendation in the next couple of days to help me improve my profile?
 I could do the same for you if you’d like, just let me know.”

-2. [NAME], would you kindly write me a LinkedIn recommendation based on the time we worked together as [ROLE]?
+2. "[NAME], would you kindly write me a LinkedIn recommendation based on the time we worked together as [ROLE]?"

-3. Hey, [NAME]!
+3. "Hey, [NAME]!
 Long time no see.
-Would you kindly write a recommendation about the time we went to [SCHOOL]?
+Would you kindly write a recommendation about the time we went to [SCHOOL]?"

+4. "Hey [NAME],
+I hope all is great with you.
+I would like to reach out to you through LinkedIn to request a recommendation for the work I did when I was when I was on your team.
+The projects you assigned me allowed me to be the most creative I have ever been in my career.
+I am so appreciative of the opportunity you gave me to lead and manage others – it was a valuable growth experience for me.

+I know you are really busy, so I’d be happy to send you a draft recommendation you can edit (or of course, just ignore).

+Thanks in advance for your support."

+5. Good morning [NAME],

+I hope all is well.
+I wonder if you would mind writing a brief recommendation for me based on our experience working together when I was your senior in the project [NAME].

+I understand if you are busy and it has been a while since we have spoken.
+If there is anything that I can do to help, please do not hesitate to contact me.

+As always, I greatly appreciate your time.

+Best regards,

+[WRITER-NAME]

 ### 2. Writing a recommendation for someone